Dean and Director, Center for Urban and Global Studies (CUGS)

 Xiangming Chen has been serving as the founding Dean and Director of the Center for Urban and Global Studies (CUGS) at Trinity College since July 1, 2007.
 Chen leads CUGS in developing and strengthening meaningful and synergistic linkages of teaching, research, and service in urban and global studies, broadly defined, between Trinity’s academic programs and its various forms of experiential learning on campus, in Hartford, and globally.

 Chen received fellowships and grants from the American Council of Learned Societies, the American Sociological Association, the Open Society Institute, and Harvard University.
 His research focuses on the comparative and transnational facets of global-urban relations in the local and regional contexts of China and Asia.
-He is the co-author of The World of Cities: Places in Comparative and Historical Perspective (2003), the author of As Borders Bend: Transnational Spaces on the Pacific Rim (2005), the editor of and a contributor to Shanghai Rising: State Power and Local Transformations in a Global Megacity (2009), the co-editor of Rethinking Global Urbanism: Comparative Insights from Secondary Cities (2012), a co-author of Introduction to Cities: How Place and Space Shape Human Experience (2012), and a co-editor of Confronting Urban Legacy: Rediscovering Hartford and New England's Forgotten Cities (August 2013).
+He is the co-author of The World of Cities: Places in Comparative and Historical Perspective (2003), the author of As Borders Bend: Transnational Spaces on the Pacific Rim (2005), the editor of and the primary contributor to Shanghai Rising: State Power and Local Transformations in a Global Megacity (2009), the co-editor of and a main contributor to Rethinking Global Urbanism: Comparative Insights from Secondary Cities (2012), a co-author of Introduction to Cities: How Place and Space Shape Human Experience (2012), and the lead editor of and a contributor to Confronting Urban Legacy: Rediscovering Hartford and New England's Forgotten Cities (2013).
+He is currently co-editing and contributing to Global Cities, Local Streets (forthcoming).
 He has also published over 80 journal articles, book chapters, and scholarly essays.

 See his extended bio and Curriculum Vitae.